Fiserv/brazilapi/docs/APIs-Introduction.md

 ## 3. Authentication

-Fiserv APIs use [HMAC Authentication][3].
+Fiserv APIs use [HMAC Authentication][2].

 To be able to access any of the Codes or APIs described in this platform, it will require the credentials sent by e-mail.
 Don't have the credentials?
-[Create your account][4] and request an User/Password sending an e-mail to the box **FiservDigitalBrazil@firstdatacorp.com.br**.
+Create your account and request an User/Password sending an e-mail to the box **FiservDigitalBrazil@firstdatacorp.com.br**.

 You shall send the following parameters in header for each APIs request: